tomciosegal/fitness_pot/README.md

 The website will:

-1. Display recipes entered by users in 5 categgories.
+1. Display recipes entered by users in 5 categories.
 2. Recipes are divided into the following categories - Breakfast, Dinner, Drinks, Dessert,Vegan
 3. Display the recipe list category order
 4. Allow users to browse the site and filter by category,and user